 On 17 October 2022 Star released an ASX announcement stating that it had received written notice from the NSW casino regulator that disciplinary action would include the imposition of a pecuniary penalty of $100 million (the maximum) as a result of Star’s misconduct identified by Mr Bell SC’s report, and that The Star Sydney’s casino licence would be suspended indefinitely from 21 October 2022.

-The class action alleges that Star breached its continuous disclosures obligations, and engaged in misleading and deceptive conduct and related contraventions, by failing to inform investors of:
+The class action alleged that Star breached its continuous disclosures obligations, and engaged in misleading and deceptive conduct and related contraventions, by failing to inform investors of:

 - Star’s non-compliance with AML/CTF law;